ciromattia/kcc/README.md

 This script born as a cross-platform alternative to `KindleComicParser` by **Dc5e** (published [here](http://www.mobileread.com/forums/showthread.php?t=192783)).

-The app relies and includes the following scripts/binaries:
+The app relies and includes the following scripts:

  - `DualMetaFix` script by **K. Hendricks**.
 Released with GPL-3 License.
  - `rarfile.py` script &copy; 2005-2011 **Marko Kreen** <markokr@gmail.com>.
 Released with ISC License.